 - Reconsider the amount of work and responsibilities you are putting on the elder child’s shoulders, especially if the younger child is very young and needs help with everything, including using the restroom and cleaning their hands.

-- Know that it can be overwhelming for a sibling to look after a younger child with mental or physical conditions or disabilities.
+- Know that it can be overwhelming for a sibling to take on the parental responsibility of a younger child with mental or physical conditions or disabilities.